 - TLC (Teen Life Clubs) is a youth development program that improves decision making skills and ultimately reduces sexual risks.

-There is plenty of convenient underground parking available at the hospital.
-Parking tickets are validated by the following departments: Family Services (for Social Work clients only), Parking Office (for parents without funds; one time only), and the Security Office (for parents without funds when the Parking Office is closed or parents with a letter signed by a representative of the clinic).
+Parking is available in our main campus garage, and parking tickets are validated by the following departments: Family Services (for Social Work clients only), Parking Office (for parents without funds; one time only), and the Security Office (for parents without funds when the Parking Office is closed or parents with a letter signed by a representative of the clinic).

 Adolescents between the ages of 12 and 21 years.

 - Physical exams and immunizations

 - Pregnancy testing and referral

 - HIV disease treatment (Burgess Clinic)

 - Substance abuse counseling